Urban Guide Quebec

 As Jacques states earlier in our tour, Ile d’Orleans is truly the garden of Quebec.

-a little wine, and some cider, too
+A little wine, and some cider, too

 Vignoble du Mitan is our next stop.
 A family-run winery with beautiful views of the Saint-Lawrence River and the Beaupré Coast, Vignoble du Mitan is run by Marcellin Turcotte.